What to Include

 - Main questions or Japan visit dates if visit support is needed

-If you already have a Japan visit planned, include the cities, rough dates, meeting purpose, and whether you need on-site accompaniment.
+If you already have a Japan visit planned, include the cities, rough dates, meeting purpose, expected support length, whether you need on-site accompaniment, and whether travel or other actual expenses should be paid directly by your company or reimbursed later.

 Current Japan Entry Stage Examples